MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-secure-connection.md

 >[!IMPORTANT]
 >Even when using a trusted local WiFi using an encrypted connection should be considered.

-To be able to use a encrypted connection you will need to implement both a [custom player](holographic-remoting-create-player.md) and a [custom host app](holographic-remoting-create-host.md).
+To be able to use a encrypted connection you will need to implement both a [custom player](holographic-remoting-create-player.md) and a [custom remote app](holographic-remoting-create-host.md).

 The encryption is achieved by using the underlying platforms TLS implementation.